GemCopeland/personal-website/README.md

 ### Editing content

+To edit content locally, open up your local site files in your preferred text editor<sup id="ref-13"><a href="#footnote-13">13</a></sup> and then fire up your local server by running `npx @11ty/eleventy --serve`.
+Watch out for compilaton errors in your Terminal window while you are editing content.

+Before you edit your content, it is good practice to run `git fetch` to get remote updates and `git pull` if there are any updates.
+And of course, be sure to push your edits with `git push` when you are done and ready to publish them.

+The content is primarily written in Markdown, so please refer to their documentation for syntax tips.
+Keep an eye on your curly quotes and apostrophes.

 All of the content files can be found in `/src`.
 As a general rule, you should feel confident editing Markdown files (files ending in `.md`).
 You can also edit template files (`.njk`), styles (`.css`), JavaScript (`.js`), or data (`.json`), but changes to these files may require more delicate consideration.

 Within the Markdown files, you will find frontmatter at the top of the file delimited by `---`.
 This defines important structured data that is separate from the main page content found beneath the frontmatter.